ghc-proposals/ghc-proposals/proposals/0000-implied-hash-extensions.md

 This proposal is [discussed at this pull request](https://github.com/ghc-proposals/ghc-proposals/pull/691).

-# Implied -XMagicHash extensions
+# Introduce a new XLowLevelHaskell meta extension.

-When working with unboxed types there is a whole family of commonly used together extensions.
+When working with low level code and unboxed types there is a whole family of commonly used extensions.
-I argue that -XMagicHash should implie these extensions by default.
+While it might not be desirable to have these be on by default it would be good to normalize a set of Extensions that can be expected to be available for "low level" code.

+I propose we introduce a `XLowLevelHaskell` extension which transitively enables a common extensions which are useful for writing relatively low level code for this purpose.

 ## Motivation

-When writing unboxed code I almost always end up pairing -XMagicHash with some other common extensions.
+When writing unboxed or low level code I almost always end up pairing -XMagicHash with some other common extensions.
 These being in order of frequency:

+* -XMagicHah
 * -XExtendedLiterals
 * -XUnboxedTuples
 * -XUnboxedSums
 * -XUnliftedNewTypes
 * -XUnliftedFFITypes

-I believe having some or all of those be implied by -XMagicHash would be a net ergonomic improvement to working with unlifted types.
-As I found myself growing tired of enabling those every time.
+I believe it would be better to have an extension `-XLowLevelHaskell` which enables all those extensions for better ergonomics.
+Beyond this adding another extension I don't see a downside to this.

 ## Proposed Change Specification

-Enabling `-XMagicHash` will imply the following extensions:
+Enabling `-XLowLevelHaskell` will imply the following extensions:

+* -XMagicHah
 * -XExtendedLiterals
 * -XUnboxedTuples
 * -XUnboxedSums
 * -XUnliftedNewTypes
 * -XUnliftedFFITypes

+`XLowLevelHaskell` should be considered experimental, and could be expanded to include other extensions in the future.

 ## Proposed Library Change Specification